+Lack of law enforcement resource

+Drug/Alcohol abuse

-Lack of law enforcement resource Drug/Alcohol abuse Family problems/child abuse Lack of programs for mentally ill Crowded courts Ineffective prosecution Too many guns Gangs
+Family problems/child abuse

+Lack of programs for mentally ill

+Crowded courts

+Ineffective prosecution

+Too many guns

+Gangs

+Insufficient use of the death penalty
-A report by the National Research Council, titled Deterrence and the Death Penalty, stated that studies claiming that the death penalty has a deterrent effect on murder rates are "fundamentally flawed" and should not be used when making policy decisions (2012).

-20 • A DPIC study of 30 years of FBI Uniform Crime Report homicide data found that the South has consistently had by far the highest murder rate.
-The South accounts for more than 80% of
+- A report by the National Research Council, titled Deterrence and the Death Penalty, stated that studies claiming that the death penalty has a deterrent effect on murder rates are "fundamentally flawed" and should not be used when making policy decisions (2012). - A DPIC study of 30 years of FBI Uniform Crime Report homicide data found that the South has consistently had by far the highest murder rate.
+The South accounts for more than 80% of executions.
+The Northeast, which has fewer than